-Johnny Eudaly is the Communications & Branding Assistant at the Partnership.
+Johnny Eudaly is the Partnership’s Associate for Communications and Branding.
 In this role, Johnny is responsible for developing and implementing social media strategy, managing email newsletter production, graphic design, photography and video production.
 Johnny holds a Bachelor’s of Arts in English Literature, Literary and Cultural Studies from the University of Cincinnati.

 Ryan Gelman serves as the Senior Associate for Public Policy and Advocacy for the National Community Action Partnership.
 He recently completed a legislative fellowship in the U.S. Senate focusing on pretrial justice and previously served as Legislative Director for a Massachusetts State Senator.
 He has a law degree from Northeastern University School of Law where he concentrated on constitutional law and public policy.

-Tiffney Marley is the Vice President for Practice Transformation at the National Community Action Partnership, where she leads training and technical assistance strategies to maximize impact and transform anti-poverty practices of the Community Action Network.
-This work has many dimensions including leadership of the National Learning Communities Resource Center (LCRC)—the national Community Action innovations hub for addressing the causes and conditions of poverty, working with CAAs to redesign their programmatic strategies, and collaborating with governmental and private stakeholders on special initiatives to transform organizations and systems.
-A Whole Family Approach and Institutional Equity leader, Tiffney has successfully led multiple intensive technical assistance cohorts aimed to transform organizational and anti-poverty practice.
-She also serves as a thought-partner to the CEO on national racial equity implementation and other strategic initiatives.
+Tiffney Marley, MDIV, CCAP, NCRMT is the Senior Vice President for Practice Transformation at the Partnership, where she leads training and technical assistance strategies to maximize impact and transform anti-poverty practices of the Community Action Network.
+Since 2015, Tiffney’s portfolio has grown to include the National Learning Communities Resource Center (LCRC), Whole Family Approach Initiatives, and the Transforming Leadership and the Human Services Ecosystems Initiative.
+This work has included leading multiple intensive technical assistance cohorts aimed to innovate, transform, and implement effective programmatic and organizational practices; and collaborating with governmental and private stakeholders on special initiatives to transform organizations and systems.
+Tiffney is an institutional equity expert and serves as a thought-partner to the CEO on national equity implementation and other strategic initiatives.

 Tiffney is a Head Start Alumni and touts her personal transformation from being Community Action customer to becoming a national Community Action leader.
-She has close to 9 years of Community Action professional experience, having served as the Training Coordinator for the North Carolina Community Action Association prior to joining the Partnership team.
+She has 10 years of Community Action professional experience, having served as the Training Coordinator for the North Carolina Community Action Association prior to joining the Partnership team.